brimdata/zq/README.md

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) on how you can help improve Zed!
+See the [contributing guide](CONTRIBUTING.md) on how you can help improve SuperDB!

 ## Join the Community